dev-xo/remix-saas/README.md

 > For this template was: https://stripe-stack.fly.dev/api/webhook

-- Reveal the `Signing secret` that has been provided on your newly Webhook page and set it as `PROD_STRIPE_WEBHOOK_ENDPOINT_SECRET` in our `.env` file.
+- Reveal the `Signing Secret` value that has been provided from Stripe Webhook page and set it as `PROD_STRIPE_WEBHOOK_ENDPOINT_SECRET` in our `.env` file.

 > Done!
 Give it a try.
-If something went wrong, verify that the provided steps has been followed correctly.
+If something went wrong, verify that all the steps has been followed correctly.

 ## 🚀 Deployment

-This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
+This Remix Stack comes with two GitHub Actions that handle automatically deploying our app to Production and Staging Environments.

-Prior to your first deployment, you'll need to do a few things:
+Prior to the first deployment, we'll need to do a few things:

 - [Install Fly](https://fly.io/docs/getting-started/installing-flyctl/)

-- Sign up and log in to Fly:
+- Sign up and Log in to Fly:

 ```sh
 fly auth signup